Co-developing a framework for deploying local climate-aligned financing plans

 Context

 Local authorities are essential players in driving the ecological transition, given their responsibilities in key sectors and their weight in public investment.
 Indeed, they play a key role in accelerating the ecological transition in pivotal sectors like transportation, urban development and energy-efficient building renovation.
 Achieving carbon neutrality in France will require additional financial supports to directed towards these sectors.
-According to the study Local authorities: investment and engineering needs for the climate, the required investments for climate transition amount to approximately €12 billion a year, nearly doubling the current expenditure.
+At local authority level, according to the “Overview of climate financing for French local authorities” study, the investments required for the climate transition amount to approximately €19 billion per year.
+This represents nearly a doubling of the current financial effort required.

 This collective step forward varies across different local authorities.
 Depending on their respective territory, economic and social dynamics, climate goals and strategy, the investment requirements can vary.
 Questions arise: How much should each local authority invest to meet its climate objectives?
 How can this funding be effectively secured and integrated into the local authority’s financial planning?